Leadership in Environmental and

 Digital innovation for Sustainability (LEADS)

-We are pleased to announce the new NSERC Collaborative Research and Training Experience (CREATE) program on the theme of science leadership for global sustainability in the digital age.
+Welcome to the NSERC Collaborative Research and Training Experience (CREATE) program on the theme of science leadership for global sustainability in the digital age.

-The program seeks out graduate-level students interested in developing the skills, knowledge & experience required to accelerate transformations to a more sustainable & equitable global society – an essential priority for humanity & for the natural world.
+The program seeks out graduate-level students interested in developing the skills, knowledge & experience in sustainability science and digital innovation to accelerate transformations to a more sustainable & equitable global society.

 Human activities are disrupting our planet in ways that threaten the stability of our climate and ecosystems.
 World leaders have committed to address this accelerating crisis through the Sustainable Development Goals, as well as the climate goals of the Paris Agreement.
 In parallel, the digital revolution is driving an unprecedented level of societal innovation and change, and there is considerable potential for digital innovation to be mobilized in support of the challenge of achieving sustainability goals.
 Tomorrow’s sustainability leaders will require interdisciplinary and systems-based thinking as well as the ability to make changes at a pace and scale that will enable global transformations to correct current environmental trajectories.